Oleg Kashin: 2010 attack

 On 6 November 2010, Kashin was assaulted by unknown attackers near his home in Moscow.
 He was hospitalized with broken jaw, fractured skull, broken leg and broken fingers, one of which later had to be amputated.
 Police are treating the attack as attempted murder.
 President Dmitry Medvedev said that the assailants "must be found and punished" and instructed Prosecutor-General Yury Chaika and Interior Minister Rashid Nurgaliyev to take special control over the investigation of the attack.
 Prior to the attack, Kashin had been reporting on the proposal to build a highway through the Khimki Forest near Moscow.
 His reporting covering youth political movements and political protests had also prompted aggressive responses from many pro-Kremlin groups, including the Young Guard of United Russia, a youth group associated with the United Russia political party, chaired by Vladimir Putin.
 This attack is one of the subjects of the 2012 documentary Putin's Kiss.

+Activists and journalists held pickets outside the building of the Main Directorate of Internal Affairs for the City of Moscow, demanding that the perpetrators be found and punished.
+The Russian Union of Journalists issued a statement in support of Kashin.
+On 9 November 2010, a joint session of three commissions of the Civic Chamber of Russia was held.
+The same month, an initiative group of students from the MSU Faculty of Journalism hung a banner on the university building on Mokhovaya Street with the words: "Who beat Kashin?".
+The banner was later removed by the university’s security service, which justified the action by stating that the building is an architectural landmark.

+In connection with the attack on Kashin, a group of human rights activists, politicians, and journalists appealed to President Medvedev in November 2010, requesting the removal from office of the prosecutor of the Khimki District, the heads of the district internal affairs and Federal Security Service departments, as well as assistance in suspending Khimki Mayor Vladimir Strelchenko from his office.